dhh1128/intent/docs/other-approaches.md

 We need something better.

-We need a paradigm that elevates people to a primary concern, and that answers the overriding question that makes our thinking so very un-machine-like: Why?
+We need a paradigm that elevates people to a primary concern, and that answers the overriding question that makes our thinking so very un-machine-like: *Why*?
 What is the intent?